lee-jia-yi/scanner-webapp/README.md

-A take home assignment for WaveScan;
+A take home assignment for WaveScan

 This is a webapp created using ReactJS to allows users to input scanner parameters and submit the information to a backend API for validation.
 Input Validation is made to be responsive on input change.
 Live app is deployed at: https://super-semifreddo-542d68.netlify.app/